 As per Section 1, Standard 1.1 of the Standards and Guidelines for Consultant Archaeologists, Earthworks consulted local historical plaques in order to inform archaeological potential and assessment strategies.
 No local plaques were found which related to the history of the current study area.

 1.3 Archaeological Context

 1.3.1 Current Conditions

-The study area consists of an agricultural field and associated farm complex backed by a mature wetland.
+The study area consists of an agricultural field and horse pasture backed by a mature wetland and woodlot (Images 1 thru 18).

 1.3.2 Natural Environment